Discover how starting emotional abuse counseling can support your own journey toward a happier, more fulfilling life.

 Emotional abuse is what an abuser uses to control and overpower the one they’re abusing.
 The abuse involves a steady pattern of verbal affront, often in the form of threatening, bullying behaviors.
 Criticism can also be relentless, sometimes barefaced and at other times more subtle.
 However, these lesser tactics are no less offensive or damaging.
 In fact, subtle emotional abuse can sometimes cause even more harm.
 Devious intimidation may include manipulation and shaming, but in a less obvious way.

 An abuser often acts the way they do because of childhood wounds and anxieties they haven’t dealt with.
 In other words, they too were victims.
 They never learned anything about coping mechanisms.
 Most abusers are unable to develop healthy relationships with other people.
 It’s a vicious cycle.
+Both the abuser and the abused share some common, painful and destructive traits such as:

 The negative spinoffs of the above feelings can often make living a normal life difficult if not impossible in some instances.
 Self-help books and videos can help those who seek support to some degree.
 In most cases, emotional abuse therapy administered by professional counselors is the best way to go.